igrmk/igrmkcv/README.md

    brew install tectonic
    ```

-2. Copy the `igrmkcv.cls` class to your CV directory, along with both files
+2. Copy the `igrmkcv.cls` class to your CV directory, along with graphics directory
-   from one of the examples (e.g., `igrmk-net.tex` and `igrmk-net.xmpdata`).
-Rename
+   and both files from one of the examples (e.g., `igrmk-net.tex` and `igrmk-net.xmpdata`).
-   them to, say, `john.doe.tex` and `john.doe.xmpdata`.
+   Rename them to, say, `john.doe.tex` and `john.doe.xmpdata`.

 3. Customize both files according to your own experience.